What Is a Lactation Room?

 Under U.S. law, employers must provide a lactation room for a new mother to use for pumping breast milk.
-A bathroom isn't suitable for this purpose, because it wouldn't be sanitary to express milk alongside toilets and all the germs they contain.
+A bathroom isn't suitable for this purpose — it simply isn't sanitary to express milk alongside toilets and all the germs they contain.
 Moreover, the lactation station must be private and shielded from view of other employees or the general public.

 Additionally, employers must give breastfeeding mothers appropriate breaks from their work day in order to travel to the lactation room and take the time needed to pump milk.
 Typically, a new mom returning to work with an infant at home needs to express breast milk two or three times in every eight-hour period of the day.
 As your baby grows older and begins to eat solid food, you most likely will pump less milk and be able to go longer between pumping sessions.

-In order to help nursing mothers support can be provided through literature in this room or even better direct access to a International Board Certified Lactation Consultant (IBCLC) who is a credentialed health professional specialized in breastfeeding.
+In order to further assist nursing mothers, support can be provided through literature in this room or even better, direct access to an International Board Certified Lactation Consultant (IBCLC) who is a credentialed health professional specialized in breastfeeding.
 They could answer any breastfeeding questions the new nursing mom may have or even speak with someone who is pregnant.

 If you work for an employer with more than 50 employees, by law you are entitled to access to a lactation room if you are breastfeeding a baby.
 Perhaps you are the first woman to give birth since the law changed requiring lactation rooms.
-You can be a wonderful force of change by raising the issue in a positive way and helping your employer set up a lactation room that serves the needs of the employer, employee and infants -- both yours and those yet to be born.
+You can be a necessary force of change by raising the issue in a positive way and helping your employer set up a lactation room that serves the needs of the employer, employee, and infants — both yours and those yet to be born.